pamusai04/CodeQuest/README.md

-# BelleSpot 💇‍♀️
+# CodeQuest 🚀

-BelleSpot is a **salon discovery web application** that allows users to explore nearby beauty salons using an interactive map interface.
-The platform provides a smooth browsing experience with filters, salon details, and location-based discovery.

-This project demonstrates modern **frontend development practices using React, Redux, and geospatial mapping**.
+CodeQuest is a **full-stack online coding platform** that allows users to practice coding problems and execute code in multiple programming languages.
+The platform provides an interactive environment for solving programming challenges with **real-time code execution and performance tracking**.

+This project simulates an **online judge system similar to LeetCode or HackerRank**, enabling users to improve their problem-solving skills.

 ---

+# 🌟 Features

-## 🚀 Features
+## 👤 User Features

-- 🔍 **Salon Discovery** – Search and explore salons on an interactive map
+- Solve coding problems directly in the browser
-- 🗺️ **Map Integration** – Real-time location visualization using Leaflet.js
+- Real-time code execution using Judge0 API
+- Support for multiple programming languages
-- ⭐ **Ratings & Details** – View salon ratings and service information
+- View problem descriptions and constraints
-- 🏠 **Home Service Filter** – Filter salons offering home services
-- ⚡ **Optimized Performance** – Faster UI rendering using React hooks and Redux state management
-- 🔐 **Authentication** – Secure login for users and providers using JWT
+- Track submission results and coding progress

+## 🛠️ Admin Features
+- Add new coding problems
+- Manage problem difficulty levels
+- Add and manage test cases
+- Monitor platform usage

 ---

+# 💻 Supported Languages

+- C++
+- Java
+- JavaScript

+---

-## 🛠️ Tech Stack
+# ⚙️ Tech Stack

-### Frontend
+## Frontend
 - React.js
-- Redux.js
 - HTML5
 - CSS3
-- JavaScript (ES6+)
+- JavaScript

-### Mapping
-- Leaflet.js

-### Backend
+## Backend
 - Node.js
 - Express.js

-### Database
+## Database
 - MongoDB

-### Authentication
-- JSON Web Tokens (JWT)
+## API Integration
+- Judge0 API (for code execution)

+---

+# 🧠 How It Works

+1. User selects a coding problem.
+2. Writes code in the integrated code editor.
+3. The code is sent to the backend server.
+4. Backend forwards the code to the **Judge0 API**.
+5. Judge0 compiles and executes the code.
+6. The result is returned and displayed to the user.